bvlqz/homl/README.md

 Generalizes to new cases by using a similarity measure to compare them to the learned examples.
 Compares new data points to known data points.

+Learns the training data by heart; then, when given a new instances, it uses a similarity measure to find the most similar learned instances and uses them to make predictions.

 ### Model-based learning
 Build a model with examples and use it to make predictions.
 Detects patterns in the training data and build a predictive model.

+It searches for an optimal value for the model parameters such that the model will generalize well to new instances.

 ## Challenges
+A system will not perform well if the training set is not representative.
+A model needs to be neither too simple (underfit) nor too complex (overfit)

 ### Insufficient Quantity of Training Data
 It takes _a lot_ of data for most Machine Learning algorithms to work properly

 ### Nonrepresentative Training Data - Sampling Bias
 When some members of the population are systematically more likely to be selected in a sample than others, the model will be unlikely to make accurate predictions.

 ### Poor Quality Data
+If the data is full of errors, outliers and noise, it will make it harder for the system to detect underlying patterns.

 ### Irrelevant Features
 A critical part of the success of a Machine Learning project is coming up with a good set of features to train on.
 This process is called _feature engineering_:
 1. Feature Selection: Select the most useful features to train on among existing features.
 2. Feature extraction: Combining features to produce a more useful one, dimensionality reduction algorithms can help.

 ### Overfitting
-The model is too complex relative to the amount and noisiness of the training data
+The model is too complex relative to the amount and noisiness of the training data.
+If the training error is low (the model makes few mistakes on the training set) but the generalization error is high, it means that the model is overfitting the training data.

 * Simplify the model by selecting one with fewer parameters
 * Reduce the number of attributes in the training data